Dave & Buster's (PLAY) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the owner of Dave & Buster's, a chain of restaurants and arcades had lost 5.68% in the past month.
-In that same time, the Retail-Wholesale sector gained 5.69%, while the S&P 500 gained 2.35%.
+Prior to today's trading, shares of the owner of Dave & Buster's, a chain of restaurants and arcades had lost 6.73% over the past month.
+This has lagged the Retail-Wholesale sector's gain of 2.34% and the S&P 500's loss of 0.27% in that time.

-Wall Street will be looking for positivity from Dave & Buster's as it approaches its next earnings report date.
-In that report, analysts expect Dave & Buster's to post earnings of $0.93 per share.
-This would mark year-over-year growth of 52.46%.
-Our most recent consensus estimate is calling for quarterly revenue of $558.09 million, up 19.16% from the year-ago period.
+Dave & Buster's will be looking to display strength as it nears its next earnings release.
+On that day, Dave & Buster's is projected to report earnings of $0.93 per share, which would represent year-over-year growth of 52.46%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $558.09 million, up 19.16% from the year-ago period.

-PLAY's full-year Zacks Consensus Estimates are calling for earnings of $3.60 per share and revenue of $2.3 billion.
-These results would represent year-over-year changes of +29.03% and +16.95%, respectively.

-Any recent changes to analyst estimates for Dave & Buster's should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Dave & Buster's.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.61% higher within the past month.
-Dave & Buster's is currently sporting a Zacks Rank of #1 (Strong Buy).
+Dave & Buster's is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Dave & Buster's is currently trading at a Forward P/E ratio of 11.77.
-This represents a discount compared to its industry's average Forward P/E of 23.26.
+Digging into valuation, Dave & Buster's currently has a Forward P/E ratio of 11.48.
+This valuation marks a discount compared to its industry's average Forward P/E of 23.13.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 35, putting it in the top 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 39, which puts it in the top 16% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report